 Apple Sauce Cups - a nutritious snack that is easy to pack into a lunchbox.
 Bonus points for no added sugar or artificial ingredients.

 That’s it Fruit Snacks - what's fantastic about the That's It fruit bar is it includes just 2 ingredients and has no added sugar.
 The mango and apple is our favorite flavor.

 Dried Fruit - several great options are raisins, dried apricots, prunes, dried cherries, and our favorite dried mangos.
 Look at the ingredients list and select those with no added sugar or artificial flavors.
-You might be thinking it is just dried fruit, but do keep an eye out for any allergy warning statement.
+You might think it is just dried fruit, but watch for any allergy warning statement.
 We have had luck with dried mangos from Trader Joe's, Kirkland Signature Organic Dried Mangos, and Whole Foods 365 brand.

 Seeds and Granola

 Sunflower Seed Crunchy Snacks - Somersaults make these crunchy seed cookies in different flavors in a nut-free facility.
 The chocolate is our favorite.

 Seeds - seeds make for a very nutritious snack.
 Trader Joe's Raw Sunflower Seeds and Eden's Dry Roasted Pumpkin Seeds are excellent alternatives for peanut allergies.

 Granola - This sprouted, gluten-free granola is made from quinoa, lightly sweetened, and made in a peanut-free facility.
 Sprinkle it on top of yogurt, apple sauce, or just add milk and eat it as a cereal, or add it on top of your favorite muffin recipe as a crunchy topping.

 Granola Bars - Made Good bars come in different flavors, produced at a dedicated facility free from the top common allergens.